NARKOZ/gitlab/docs/cli.md

 # CLI

 > [!IMPORTANT]
-> You need to set [environment variables](./configuration#environment-variables) before using CLI.
+> You need to set [environment variables](./configuration#environment-variables) before using the CLI.

 ## Commands

-Send gitlab methods as commands, and parameters as arguments to `gitlab` command line utility
+Send `gitlab` methods as commands, and parameters as arguments to the `gitlab` command-line utility

 ```sh
 gitlab users